Model

 n_rulesint, default=500

-Limit of the number of rules Cubist will build.
+Changes the max number of rules Cubist will generate for a model.
 Recommended and default value is 500.

 n_committeesint, default=1

-Number of committees to construct.
+Number of models (called committees) Cubist will construct.
 Each committee is a rule based model and beyond the first tries to correct the prediction errors of the prior constructed model.
 Recommended value is 5.

 neighborsint, default=None

 Number between 1 and 9 for how many instances should be used to correct the rule-based prediction.
+If this value is set, Cubist will create a composite model with the given number of neighbors.
 If no value is given, Cubist will build a rule-based model only.
-If this value is set, Cubist will create a composite model with the given number of neighbors.
-Regardless of the value set, if auto=True, Cubist may override this input and choose a different number of neighbors.
-Please assess the model for the selected value for the number of neighbors used.
+If auto=True, Cubist may override this input and choose a different number of neighbors.
+Note that using a composite model may improve accuracy at the expense of interpretability as the linear models won’t be completely followed and the training dataset will be stored along with the trained model if disk space is a concern.

 unbiasedbool, default=False